Feerdus95/simple-swap-w-front/README.md

 - Go to the "Swap" tab
 - Select input and output tokens
 - Enter the amount to swap
-- Review the expected output
+- Review the expected output, price impact and AMM rate shown
+- Approve the swap (if first time using the app, "Approve" button)
 - Click "Swap"

 ### 5. View Prices